liquid-books/data-analytics2/data-acquisition-loading/reading-files-pandas.md

 ---
-title: Data Sources and File Formats
+title: Reading CSV, Excel, and JSON with Pandas
 ---

-# Data Sources and File Formats
+# Reading CSV, Excel, and JSON with Pandas